 MSN and Post-Graduate Certificate

-Our Adult-Gero NP Acute Care program is distance-based with successful students who have a strong clinical foundation.
-At the time of application, you must have at least one year of acute care nursing experience and a current Advanced Cardiac Life Support certificate.
-You must maintain the certificate throughout the program of study.
+Our Adult-Gero NP Acute Care program is distance-based for students with a strong clinical background.
+At the time of application review, you must have at least one year of unprecepted acute care nursing experience and a current Advanced Cardiac Life Support certificate which must be maintained throughout the program of study.

 You are encouraged to submit recommendations from mentors or colleagues who can speak to your preparedness for graduate-level education and advanced clinical practice.
-Recommendations submitted by physicians, nurse managers, advanced practice nurses and other nursing leaders are required.
+This could include physicians, nurse managers, advanced practice nurses and other nursing leaders.